CarmineOptions/konoha/docs/src/proposals.md

 ### Arbitrary proposals

-These allow the execution of arbitrary code in the execution context (and with the corresponding rights) of the main governance contract.
+Arbitrary proposals enable the execution of any code with the same permissions and authority as the main governance contract.

 To prepare an arbitrary proposal, first declare a class with the function `execute_arbitrary_proposal` and note the class hash.
 This function will execute in the context of governance (will be library called).